fgx/fgx.github.io/sandbox/request-google-elevation-service/readme.md

 ## [Request Google Elevation Service R1]( request-google-elevation-service-r1.html )

 To display data see: [Read Elevations Update Plane R1]( http://fgx.github.io/sandbox/read-elevations-update-plane/read-elevations-update-plane-r1.html )

+## Concept

+* The idea is to get the data once from Google Maps, save it and be able to display it ever after
+* Because data is from Google it is likely to be the latest and most accurate data that is readily available
+* Gathering the data can take a number of minutes, so still not feasible to gather data at run-time

 ### Features

 * Work-in-progress.
 Still very hard-wired.
 Not flexible
 * Given min and max lat and long, requests data from [Google Maps Elevation Service]( https://developers.google.com/maps/documentation/javascript/elevation )
+* Parses returned JSON
 * Displays the elevations found
 	* Draws bar on screen
 * Allows you to save elevation data to file